Miscarriage

 Symptoms of a miscarriage

-The main sign of a miscarriage is vaginal bleeding, which may be followed by cramping and pain in your lower abdomen.
+Symptoms of a miscarriage can include vaginal bleeding and cramping and pain in your lower abdomen.

 Causes of a miscarriage